 - Major earthquakes will normally have small tremors beforehand and afterwards.
 These are foreshocks and aftershocks.
 Aftershocks are easier to prepare for than foreshocks.

-- The largest earthquake fatality in history occurred in China in the 16th In Shansi, in 1556, around 830,000 reportedly lost their lives in a colossal disaster.
+- The largest earthquake fatality in history occurred in China in the 16th Century.
+In Shansi, in 1556, around 830,000 reportedly lost their lives in a colossal disaster.
 Since then, around 8,000 people die, on average, as a result of earthquakes.

 - The biggest earthquake on record is that which hit Chile in May 1960.
 It breached a colossal 9.5 on the magnitude scale.